Gman-Superfly/Hallucinations_in_Noisy_Channels/Hallucinations_in_Noisy_Channels_v1.2.1.md

 This works because all models converge to the same underlying geometric structure.
 The translation succeeds not by learning a model-specific mapping, but by learning the **shared latent representation** that all models approximate.

+**Foundational Result: LMs Are Provably Injective.**

+A critical foundational result establishes that language models **preserve information** (Nikolaou et al., 2025):

+- **Mathematical proof**: Transformer LMs mapping discrete sequences to continuous representations are injective
+- **Empirical confirmation**: Billions of collision tests across six state-of-the-art models → zero collisions
+- **Robustness**: Property established at initialization AND preserved during training

+This means **information preservation is not the question**—LMs do not lose information through their forward pass.
+The question is entirely about **organization**: whether the preserved information is structured usefully for downstream tasks.

+This distinction is critical:
+- **Proven**: LMs are injective (no information loss) (Nikolaou et al., 2025)
+- **Proven**: Training creates organization—latents converge to belief states (Teoh et al., 2025)

+Hallucination is therefore not a failure of information storage, but a failure of **information access**—the knowledge may be present but inaccessible due to matching failures, decompression failures, or geometric misalignment with the universal manifold.

 This solves the uncomputability problem for our purposes:
 1. We do not need to calculate absolute Kolmogorov complexity $K(x)$.
 2. We only need to measure **Geometric Alignment** with $\mathcal{M}_{universal}$.